echemdb/autotag-metadata/doc/index.md

 Assume a study in which the degradation of a fruit is followed at different temperatures, i.e., the change in color of a banana.
 For the first temperature the program returns a `banana.csv` and or the second a `banana2.csv`.
 These files contain a limited amount of information, such as a time `t` and intensity `I` axis.

 All other information on the experimentalist, the banana, and other starting parameters would have to be stored elsewhere (sheet of paper or electronic lab notebook).
-In combination with autotag-metadata first pre-define some information such aS:
+In combination with autotag-metadata first pre-define some information such as:

 ```yaml
 experimentalist: Max Mustermann